 - For the spouse of a French citizen, a livret de famille or a copy of the French marriage license, or the official French transcript of the marriage license if the marriage took place outside France.
 The French citizen must prove his nationality.

-• A written statement from you, signed and dated, that you will neither seek nor accept any work during your stay.
+- A written statement from you, signed and dated, that you will neither seek nor accept any paid work or commercial activity during your stay.

 - Visa fee: The current fee for an extended-stay visa per application is $135, but it can vary.
 The exact fee will depend on the prevailing currency exchange rate on the date that the visa is issued.

 Once you have gathered together all the necessary documents, you must submit your application to the nearest French Consulate in your jurisdiction.
 Be sure to understand how you must submit your application.
 Many consulates require you to apply in person, but some accept applications by mail or by courier.
 It generally takes one to two months to process your application, but it depends on the consulate.
 If you hope to work in France or are intending to establish a business, other permits are required.

 For help or further details, contact: Embassy of France, 4101 Reservoir Road N.W., Washington, D.C., 20007; tel.(202)944-6195; fax (202)944-6148; email: firstname.lastname@example.org; website: www.info-france-usa.org.

 Being issued with a residency visa is only the start of the bureaucratic fun.
 Once in France, you then must apply for a residency card from the administrative offices of your local préfecture, the département’s main town.
 Depending on status, two types are issued to foreigners: the carte de séjour and the carte de résident.
 Most foreigners (unless married to a French citizen or the parent of a French-born child) are issued a carte de séjour.